memgraph/networkx-guide/docs/algorithms/community-detection/girvan–newman.md

 sidebar_label: Girvan-Newman
 ---

-The Girvan-Newman algorithm for the detection and analysis of community structure relies on the iterative elimination of edges that have the highest number of shortest paths between nodes passing through them.
+The **Girvan-Newman algorithm** for the detection and analysis of community structure relies on the *iterative elimination of edges that have the highest number of shortest paths between nodes passing through them*.
 By removing edges from the graph one-by-one, the network breaks down into smaller pieces, so-called communities.
 The algorithm was introduced by Michelle Girvan and Mark Newman.

 ## How does it work?